[Article] Introduction to Security Assertion Markup Language 2.0

 Identity Provider Discovery Profile

-This profile defines a mechanism in a which a service provider can discover the identity providers that a principal is using with the Web browser SSO profile.
-When there is more than one identity provider, the service providers need to discover which identity provider(s) has a principal use.
-The discovery profile uses a cookie that is written in a domain that’s common to all the identity providers and service providers in a given deployment.
-The domain that the deployment predetermines is known as the common domain, and the cookie used for this purpose is known as the common domain cookie.
-This common domain cookie contains the list identity providers that the principal is using.
+This profile defines a mechanism in which a service provider can discover the identity providers that a principal is using with the Web browser SSO profile.
+When there are multiple identity providers, the service providers need to discover which identity provider(s) is the principal.
+The discovery profile uses a cookie that is written in a domain common to all identity providers and service providers in a given deployment.
+The domain that the deployment predetermines is called the common domain, and the cookie used for this is called the common domain cookie.
+This common domain cookie contains the list of identity providers that the principal is using.

 Enhanced Client or Proxy (ECP) Profile